New bus network for Wellington City coming mid-2018

 - Less pollution

-Meeting the demand of a new millenium
+Meeting the demand of a new millennium

 Commuters currently make 35 million journeys a year on public transport, and this is expected to increase to 42 million trips by 2021.

-To accommodate this growth, the Greater Wellington Regional Council (GWRC) and New Zealand Transport Authority (NZTA) are investing some $1.3 billion over five years to modernise public transport services and infrastructure.
+To accommodate this growth, the Greater Wellington Regional Council (GWRC) and New Zealand Transport Authority (NZTA) are investing $1.3 billion over five years to modernise public transport services and infrastructure.

 More people are choosing to use the recently modernised rail service each year.
 We are now focusing on bringing the same improvements to the people who take 60,000 bus trips each day.
-In mid 2018 the new Wellington bus network will be in operation.
+In mid-2018 the new Wellington bus network will be in operation.